"ScatSpotter" -- A Dog Poop Detection Dataset: Acknowledgements

 \section{Acknowledgements}

-We would would like to thank all of the dogs that produced subject matter for the dataset, all of the contributors for helping to construct a challenging test set, and Anthony Hoogs for several suggestions including taking the third negative picture.
+We would like to thank all of the dogs that produced subject matter, all of the contributors for helping to construct the test set, and \redact{Anthony Hoogs} for several suggestions including taking the third negative picture.
+This work is dedicated to \redact{Bezoar}, a weird and good girl; \redact{Honey}, a sweet red-fox lookalike; and \redact{Roadie}, a vicious soft-faced cuddlebug.